cisco/cisco-network-puppet-module/README.md

 ###### `ensure`
 Determine whether the interface config should be present or not.
 Valid values are 'present' and 'absent'.

+Version `1.8.0` of the module allows physical ethernet interfaces to be managed as ensurable resources.

+Notes about `ensure => present` and `ensure => absent` on physical ethernet interfaces:
+* `ensure => present` along with non-default property values will put the interface into a non-default state.
+* `ensure => absent` will put the interface into a default state.
+* Physical interfaces will be displayed as `ensure => absent` by the `puppet resource` command when they are in a default state.

 ###### `interface`
 Name of the interface on the network element.
 Valid value is a string.